Negotiating women: The quiet strength of Hannah Starkey’s peacemaking portraits

 Avila Kilmurray

-Starkey grew up in North Belfast during The Troubles before moving to Edinburgh and then London to .
+Starkey grew up in North Belfast during The Troubles before moving to Edinburgh and then London to study.
 She was raised by a single mother who worked selling homemade cushions at the markets, and she credits her mother’s particular model of femininity (a justice-oriented kind of resilience which is very different to the female ideal that tends to be promoted in the Instagram era) as a major inspiration for her work in general.
-But particularly for this .
+But particularly for this project.
 “What she instilled in me, about what it meant to be female in the world, has been eroded,” she says.

 Hannah Starkey, Untitled, May 1997, 1997

-The erosion she sees is in terms of a culture which tends to instruct young women about how to present themselves, how to act.
+The erosion she sees is in terms of a which tends to instruct young women about how to themselves, how to act.
 “I always thought of women as being very strong and individual,” Starkey tells me.
 Raising two daughters has made her aware of the pervasive influence of Instagram and social media, in terms of beauty standards, but also more benign seeming social trends.
 She refers to the constant iterations of ‘X girl summer’ type hashtags.
 “It’s like: Will you stop telling women how they have to be, or a guide on how to be female.
 That’s not the foremost thing in their lives, their gender.”

 Even though her mother died 22 years ago, Starkey considers her influence “very strong”.
 She says: I just needed that common sense.
 And that sense of seeing beyond just appearances.
 I needed to connect back with that grounding.”